Being vegan gets so much easier

 Due to the location in Maxvorstadt, directly at the universities and the possibility of co-working, the audience is very mixed.
 And that alone is worth a visit.
 I’m also a big fan of watching people sitting in the café.
 There’s definitely something to see here, especially if you can grab a seat outside.
 Open every day, whether it’s a holiday or a Sunday – a big plus for me too!
 Sometimes I don’t really have the weekends and holidays in mind. 🙂

-Iss Dich glücklich – plant based eatery
+Iss Dich glücklich – plant-based eatery

-Not far from Wiener Platz, Sophie Radke has fulfilled her life’s dream with “Iss Dich glücklich – plant based eatery” (means “Eat you happy”).
+Not far from Wiener Platz, Sophie Radke has fulfilled her life’s dream with “Iss Dich glücklich – plant-based eatery” (means “Eat you happy”).
 You can notice this not only in the interior inspired by her trip around the world but also on your plate.
 For over 6 years she has collected recipes all over the world to get them served to you hand-picked in her own shop now.
 You can see that in her sunny and warm heart as well.
 She also likes to stand behind the counter with the active support of Sandra.
 On the menu you will find, among other things, the Bali or the Byron Bowl, which will bring you a little holiday feeling.
 Especially on grey or rainy days.

 You can expect balanced, wholesome, fresh and pure taste explosions – without any refined sugar!
 Plus, the food will keep you full for a long time as it is loaded with good fats and fiber.
 Everything is as seasonal and regional as possible and a lot of organic quality.
 If there’s no beet, there’s no beet.
 Here, nobody would think that vegans would have to abdicate anything.
 My absolute recommendation: the coconut banana pancakes – divine!
 If you want to enjoy it on the go: Everything will be packed in recycled paper or biodegradable corn starch!

 In the middle of Munich’s art area between the art galleries, museums and universities there is another project of the heart: the Veganista.
 That is why you will usually find the owner Rahel herself in her small, but all the more loving boutique directly at the Pinakotheken.
 Here vegan, fair, ecologically manufactured clothes, shoes and accessories are waiting to be discovered by you – and have been since 2012!
-So it combines pretty much all of my filter functions when choosing clothing, which in a logical consequence are somehow conditional.
+So it combines pretty much all of my filter functions when choosing to clothe, which is a logical consequence are somehow conditional.

 Personality is very important to Rahel: That’s why she prefers having no online-shop because she is happy when she can get to know her customers.
 So she managed to bring a neighborly, personal atmosphere to the store and shows you that ecological and vegan fair fashion can look incredibly good.
-Among other things, you will find hand-picked parts from Armedangels, Good Guys Don’t Wear Leather, Noani and Peopletree.
+Among other things, you will find hand-picked parts from Armedangels, Good Guys Don’t Wear Leather, Noani, and Peopletree.

 Over 5 years as the sous-chef of the two-star chef Fritz Schilling made a good taste impression on Peter.
 Together with his hopefully soon 😉 brother-in-law Andi, he opened the heartbeet in Rosenthaler Strasse last summer.
 Delicious organic bowls are served with the ingredients sourced as locally and seasonally as possible.
 Here, the heart beats also for crooked fruit and vegetables!
-The food dealers of the day can always be seen on a chalk board on the wall.
+The food dealers of the day can always be seen on a chalkboard on the wall.
 Unfortunately the heartbeet is not completely vegan, but the selection is still gigantic.
 In addition to the bowls already compiled on the menu, you can also create your own and let off steam with over 60 fresh ingredients!

 Must-try: Chickpea tofu as an extra topping for the Lentil Avocado Bowl!
 There is also the Tokyo Sushi Bowl with grilled eggplant and edamame or the Mexican Vegan Bowl with jalapeño-pickles and tortilla chips.
 Excellent!
 Here, too, everything is possible to go: in sustainable, recycled, FSC-certified cardboards, in bio-plastic made from corn starch or in your own box.
 The main thing is that there is no unnecessary disposable plastic.
 In the meantime you can even grab a reusable bowl!